Multi-Iteration Stochastic Optimizers: Numerical examples

 Although this is still a low dimensional example, minimizing the Rosenbrock function poses a difficult optimization problem for first-order methods; these tend to advance slowly in the region where the gradient has near-zero norm.
 Moreover, when noise is introduced in gradient estimates, their relative error can become large, affecting the optimization convergence.

 We compare the convergence of the {classical} \texttt{Adam} algorithm against \texttt{Adam-MICE}.
-To illustrate the effect of the dispersion of the random variable $\bs{\theta}$, two distinct standard deviations are analyzed, namely $\sigma_\theta=10^{-4}$ and $\sigma_\theta=10^{-1}$.
-As for the optimization setup, we set \texttt{Adam-MICE} with fixed step-size $0.2$ and \texttt{Adam} with a decreasing step-size $\eta_k = \nicefrac{0.02}{\sqrt{k}}$, which we observed to be the best step-sizes for each method.
+To illustrate the effect of the dispersion of the random variable $\bs{\theta}$, two distinct noise levels are considered, namely $\sigma_\theta=10^{-4}$ and $\sigma_\theta=10^{-1}$.
+As for the optimization setup, we set \texttt{Adam-MICE} with fixed step-size $0.3$ and \texttt{Adam} with a decreasing step-size $\eta_k = 0.01 / \sqrt{k}$, which we observed to be the best step-sizes for each method.
 The stopping criterion for both algorithms is set as $10^7$ gradient evaluations.
-For \texttt{Adam-MICE}, we use $\epsilon = 0.7$, whereas for \texttt{Adam} we use a fixed batch size of $100$.
+For \texttt{Adam-MICE}, we use $\epsilon = 1$, whereas for \texttt{Adam} we use a fixed batch size of $100$.
+In all cases, we start the optimization from $\bs{\xi}_0 = (-1.5, 2.5)$

-In Figures \ref{fig:rosen_1} and \ref{fig:rosen_2}, we present, for $\sigma_\theta$ of $10^{-1}$ and $10^{-4}$, respectively, the optimality gap for both \texttt{Adam} and \texttt{Adam-MICE} versus {the} number of gradients, iterations, and runtime in seconds.
-It is clear that \texttt{Adam-MICE} is more stable than \texttt{Adam}, the latter oscillating as it approximates the optimal point in both cases.
+In Figure~\ref{fig:rosen_1}, we present, for $\sigma_\theta$ of $10^{-4}$ (left) and $10^{-1}$ (right), the optimality gap for both \texttt{Adam} and \texttt{Adam-MICE} versus the number of gradients, iterations, and runtime in seconds.
+It is clear that \texttt{Adam-MICE} is more stable than \texttt{Adam} as the latter oscillates as it approximates the optimal point in both cases.
 The efficient control of the error in gradient estimates allows \texttt{Adam-MICE} to converge monotonically in the asymptotic phase.
 Moreover, the number of iterations and the runtime are much smaller for \texttt{Adam-MICE} than for \texttt{Adam}.

+As a conclusion, even though \Adam[] has its own mechanisms to control the statistical error of gradients, coupling it with \MICE[], for this example, has proven to be advantageous as it allows more evaluations to be performed simultaneously.
+Moreover, as the gradient error is controlled, we can use \Adam[] with a fixed step-size.
+Also, \MICE[] allows for a stopping criterion based on the gradient norm, which would not be possible for \emph{vanilla} \Adam[].

 \FloatBarrier